The Role of Osteotomies in the Management of Ankle OA

 • incongruent ankle OA (varus or valgus) with intact medial or lateral tibiotalar joint cartilage

-Absolute contraindications include:
+Absolute contraindications

 • hindfoot instability that cannot be managed with ligament reconstruction

-• severe vascular or neurologic insufficiency
+• severe vascular or neurological insufficiency

 • neuroarthropathy